Westpac vs FXNet, Who's The Best?

 The minimum deposit for FXNet is $50.

-Depending on your circumstances, a lower minimum deposit can be beneficial.
+Depending on your needs, a lower minimum deposit can be beneficial.
 If you are experienced with forex trading but are looking for a change then both Westpac and FXNet are a good option.

 Westpac vs FXNet - Regulation And Licencing In More Detail